Ultimate Guide to Highlighting Duplicate Values in Excel

 Choosing the Format to be applied

-Excel presents you with the most commonly chosen options by most excel users.
 However, if you want different formatting to be applied to, you can choose the ‘Custom’ formatting option as below and custom the formatting to your choice.

 This allows you to choose between various format settings including the Font style, the border style, and the fill style.
-Learn more about different formatting options in Excel and their applicability here.

 The Custom Format settings

-Once you have applied the function, excel highlights duplicates for you from the entire selected range of cells.
 All of the highlighted cells indicate values that have occurred two or more times in the entire selected range.

 Duplicate values identified and highlighted by Excel

-Highlighting Duplicate Values from individual Rows / Columns:
+Highlighting Duplicate Values From Individual Rows / Columns:

-You may also want to select invoices of the same value within every single model of car.
-For example, you may want to identify invoices of the same value from the Electric Cars only.
 To filter out all purchases of the same value within each of the models (categories), here are the easy steps that you need to follow.

-Step 1: Select the data range (the single row/column) from where you want to pick out duplicate values.
-In the given example, as we want to identify duplicates within Electric Cars only, the column containing invoices of Electric Cars (i.e. Column B) is selected only.
+In the given example, as we want to highlight duplicates within Electric Cars only, the column containing invoices of Electric Cars (i.e. Column B) is selected only.

 Selection of a single column that contains the data

 Step 2: With the column selected, go home, go to the ‘Styles’ tab, tap on the ‘Conditional Formatting’ section to see a drop-down menu of options.
-To select the duplicate values, from the dropdown menu of Conditional Formatting, select Highlight Values and then select Duplicate Values.
-Choose the formatting you’d want to apply to the duplicate values, and you are done.

 Excel would highlight the duplicate values for you within a single column as follows: